-TikTok isn’t just for jigging Gen Zers or prank-loving comedians.
-While it might not be as stiff and serious as some of the other social media platforms, you can use TikTok for your business to see incredible results—you just need to know how.
+While it might not be as stiff and serious as some of the other social media platforms like Linkedin for example, you can use TikTok for your business to see incredible results—you just need to know how.

 Get your TikTok business strategy right, and you’ll come off as a trendy in-the-know brand.
-Get it wrong, and you might just become the parents your kids didn’t want to introduce to their friends.
+Get it wrong, and your brand could become even more cringe than a Facebook friend request from your mom’s best friend Suzan..

 Fortunately, learning to use TikTok for your business isn’t rocket science—nor does it require a social media degree or certification.
 This guide will show you everything you need to know to make a TikTok account and start using it to grow your business.